joaquinlarroca/pizzajs/mkdocs/docs/listeners/listeners.md

 !!!
 Example
     ```js
-    import * as pjs from "/source/modules/index.js"
+    import { start, setupAllEventListeners, setupMouseListener, setupKeyboardListener, setupResizeListener } from "/source/modules/index.js"

-    pjs.setup(1920, 1080, 1, false);
+    setup(1920, 1080, 1, false); // start a canvas without the event listeners

-    pjs.setupAllEventListeners()
+    setupAllEventListeners() // Initialize all event listeners

-    // pjs.setupMouseListener() for setting up only the mouse.
+    // setupMouseListener() for setting up only the mouse.

-    // pjs.setupKeyboardListener() for setting up only the keyboard and keyPressed function.
+    // setupKeyboardListener() for setting up only the keyboard and keyPressed function.

-    // pjs.setupResizeListener() for setting up the automatic resize of the game when the windows is resized.
+    // setupResizeListener() for setting up the automatic resize of the game when the windows is resized.
     ```